awsdocs/aws-dms-user-guide/doc_source/CHAP_Reference.DataTypes.md

 # Data Types for AWS Database Migration Service<a name="CHAP_Reference.DataTypes"></a>

-AWS Database Migration Service uses built\-in data types to migrate data from one database to another\.
+AWS Database Migration Service uses built\-in data types to migrate data from one database engine type to a different database engine type\.
 The following table shows the built\-in data types and their descriptions\.

 |  AWS DMS Data Types  |  Description  |